microsoft/IIoT/HOL/IOTHubPiHackathon/2/README.md

          <img src="/HOL/IOTHubPiHackathon/images/CustomDeviceParams.jpg"/>
       </p>

-  - Take note of your Device ID, as you will need this later.
+  - Take note of your Device ID and Connection String, as you will need these later.
 Feel free to use the parameters template provided earlier.
   - Click "Close"

   - As a final step in this part of the lab, you will add a tag that will be used by the app backend to define a property on the device.
 This tag will be a high temperature limit that will serve as a high temperature threshold that will trigger a message to be sent to your to your physical device later in the lab.